How a direct relationship with your doctor leads to better care and lower costs

 A Primary Care Dream Come True

 Imagine a world where you spend a full hour with your doctor at each appointment and have nearly unlimited access to them when urgent medical needs arise.
-Imagine not having to worry about the cost associated with a simple visit to treat strep throat, because you haven’t met your insurance deductible.
-Imagine having a doctor whose primary goal is to advocate for your health rather than appease the terms of a financial contract set forth by a large insurance corporation.
+Imagine not having to worry about the cost associated with a simple visit to treat strep throat, because you haven’t met your deductible.
+Imagine having a doctor whose primary goal is to advocate for your health rather than appease the terms of a financial contract set forth by a large corporation.
 For most Americans, this seems like a far-fetched dream.
 However, this dream is a reality for others thanks to a model of care called Direct Primary Care (DPC).

 The DPC model facilitates easy treatment for minor to moderate health care needs.
 DPC doctors generally do not accept insurance.
 Instead, their patients pay a monthly fee for direct access to their provider through office visits, calls, emails, and even texts.
 DPC doctors treat both children and adults and generally carry out the same functions as regular primary care doctor with slight variations from practice to practice.